antoniodecinque99/computational_intelligence42/lab1/README.md

 Then, the `x` corresponding to the minimum cost will be added to the solution set.

-In case of two elements that have same cost, the shortest one is taken (i.e. the first one that appears in the ordered list of lists).
+In case of two elements that have same cost, the longest one is taken (i.e. the first one that appears in the ordered list of lists).

 ![Example](./Example%20with%20N%20%3D%2010.png)

 In the example provided with `N = 10` and `seed = 42`, the greedy algorithm will give an **optimal** solution, with minimum `w = 10` (i.e. 10 elements contained in total):

-[[0, 3, 4, 7], [8, 1, 6], [2, 5]]
+[[0, 3, 4, 7, 9], [8, 1, 6], [2, 5]]

 This is the output for $N \in [5, 10, 20, 100, 500, 1000]$